marionettejs/marionette-v3-compat/README.md

 - View destroy events now pass the view as the 1st argument.
 - View.modelEvents and View.collectionEvents were bound on `delegateEvents` in v2, but it was separated in v3 into its own `delegateEntityEvents`.
 Entity events are now only bound upon initialization.
 - View `add:region` and `remove:region` now pass the view as the 1st argument
+- View does not have an attached `RegionManager`.
 - View `childViewEvents` (previously named `childEvents`) are calculated and cached when the `events` has is delegated instead of on each `trigger`.
 - View - the v2 Layout's destroyImmediate is the default functionality of View's in v3.